Please note that by continuing to use this site you consent to the terms of our

 Malware detection scenario

 When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Bitdefender prompted us to run a scan of the external drive.
 We cancelled this, and opened the drive in Windows Explorer.
-We were unable to copy any of the malware samples to the Windows Desktop.
-A pop-up alert is shown when malware is detected, which closes after a few seconds.
+We were unable to copy any of the malware samples to the Windows Desktop, and a pop-up alert was shown to indicate that the malware had been detected.
+This closed after a few seconds.
 No user action is required or possible.
 You can disable detection alerts by policy if you want.

 Suitable for medium to large-sized enterprises